Installing a Later 1991-93 Windshield

 edge.
 The width of that trim is usually

 about 25 mm (similar to T108 universal "T" molding).
-In my case that trim was
+In some cases that trim is

-not wide enough to cover the re-paint line
+not wide enough to cover a re-paint line

 wider trim molding, T109B universal "T" molding, 31 mm

-take your time removing the molding that is glued on.
-Mine had butyl in the
+take your time removing the glued on molding

-windshield before I put the new wider trim
+new windshield before gluing the new wider trim

-9. Use a square to get an accurate 90 degree cut
+9. Before installing new trim, use a square to get an accurate 90 degree cut

-on the end of the new rubber trim molding so you're staring with a 90 degree cut edge.
+on one end so you're starting with a perfect 90 degree cut edge.

 Measure the windshield to find the precise center at